Alex-Pennington/LogSplitter_Controller/README_REFACTORED.md

-set gain 1.02                    # Apply scalar gain to raw pressure (legacy single-sensor path) set offset -12.5                 # Apply offset (" ") set pinmode 6 NC                 # Configure limit / input as NO or NC R1 ON                            # Shorthand relay control (works over MQTT & Serial) relay R2 OFF                     # Long form relay control
+set gain 1.02                    # Apply scalar gain to raw pressure (legacy single-sensor path) set offset -12.5                 # Apply offset (" ") set pinmode 6 NC                 # Configure limit / input as NO or NC set syslog 192.168.1.100         # Set rsyslog server IP address set syslog 192.168.1.100:514     # Set rsyslog server IP and port R1 ON                            # Shorthand relay control (works over MQTT & Serial) relay R2 OFF                     # Long form relay control
 ```

+**Telnet Access**: The device automatically sets its hostname to `LogSplitter`.
+This makes it easier to find and connect to the telnet server on your network.
+The telnet server runs on port 23 and displays the hostname and IP address in the welcome message.

+**Syslog Integration**: All debug messages are sent exclusively to the configured rsyslog server using RFC 3164 format over UDP port 514.
+Configure with `set syslog <server_ip>` or `set syslog <server_ip>:<port>`.
+Debug output has been removed from Serial and Telnet for cleaner operation.

 Example `show` response (single line):